 Purchase and Possession Limits

 Vermont law sets specific limits on how much cannabis you can buy and possess.
 These rules apply whether you’re a resident or tourist.
+They were updated under Act 176 (S.278), effective July 1, 2026:

-| Item Type | Purchase Limit | Possession Limit |
+| Item Type | Purchase Limit (updated July 1, 2026) | Possession Limit |

-| Cannabis Concentrates | 5 grams per transaction | 5 grams in public |
+| Cannabis Concentrates | 10 grams per transaction increased from 5g under Act 176 | 10 grams |

-| Edibles | Varies by product | Check THC content |
+| Edibles | Varies by THC content verify at ccb.vermont.gov | Verify at ccb.vermont.gov |

 | Pre-rolls | Typically sold in packs | Counts toward flower limit |

-You can make multiple purchases on the same day at different retailers, but you cannot exceed the public possession limit when traveling.
+You can make multiple purchases on the same day at different retailers, but you cannot exceed the possession limit when traveling.
 Keep products in their original, sealed packaging until you reach your private residence or lodging.

 Where You Can and Cannot Use Cannabis

-This is critical: Vermont prohibits cannabis consumption in all public spaces.
+Vermont prohibits cannabis consumption in all public spaces.
 That includes:

 - Parks and hiking trails